Ewch i’r prif gynnwys

 9 May 2018

 This exhibition explores the lives of the Collingwood family: four generations of influential artists and writers based in the Lake District.
 Their passions included art and art history, photography, archaeology, architecture, aviation, Icelandic studies, and philosophy.
-Launched on the first … Continue reading
+Launched on the first day of our Collingwood conference, the exhibition celebrates the archive and the year-long project to catalogue …

 Exhibition: Neighbourly Devils